paulrobertlloyd/paulrobertlloyd-v4/src/articles/2002/06/dissertation/index.md

 > Although Channel 5 News has never challenged its better established rivals in the ratings, its colourful breezy approach to explaining stories to its viewers prompted changes to Newsnight, BBC1’s bulletins and Channel 4 News.
 > — Gibson, 1999

 The first to change was Channel 4 News, and although this time the anchors were sitting, they were sat next to low level desks, meaning you could see what colour socks Jon Snow wore!
-Its set and titles used bright colours, but not in such an overbearing way as in <cite>5 News</cite> — made more somber with a heavy use of black.
+Its set and titles used bright colours, but not in such an overbearing way as in ""5 News"" — made more somber with a heavy use of black.
 The set also featured a large video wall, in which the anchor or reporter could stand in front off whilst graphics were displayed behind them.

 The BBC similarly followed also with the use of a large plasma screen in which a correspondent could stand in front of to help explain his or her item, but this was introduced as part of wider transformation to the look of the news across the whole of the BBC.
 As mentioned before, the BBC now used the same graphics package and set for its main bulletins on BBC1, but now with a 24-hour news operation (both in the UK and globally) and an online news site, BBC News as a brand didn’t really exist.
 Furthermore, its regional news programmes were seen as second division against the national news bulletins.